cysouw/diathesis/review/reviewLSP.md

 > no, there is no such implication.
 Also note that the term 'resultative' has multiple different meanings in grammatical theory.
 See fn.
 6 in Chapter 2.

 - p.
 82 ‘is placed at the end in a subordinate situation’: not the situation is subordinated but the clause.

+> changed

 - p.
 82 ‘has a specific set of verbs to which can’: ‘to which it can’

+> done

 - p.
 84 4.6b The sentence has a habitual rather than a progressive interpretation due to ‘dauernd’.
 You can drop ‘dauernd’ and the progressive reading obtains.

+> changed adverb and reformulated explanation

 - p.
 87 In the discussion of the absentiv, it is claimed that the subject is not present.
 ‘Subject’ is a grammatical term and there is definitely a subject in the sentence.
 What is meant is that the subject referent is not present.
 But not present where?
 In how far does ‘Ich bin beim Arbeiten’ mean that the subject referent of I is not present?
 For me, the sentence has a progressive interpretative.
 Wouldn’t be ‘Ich bin bei der Arbeit’ closer to what is usually called ‘absentiv’?

+> Explanation rephrased.
+The construction in isolation is indeed some kind of progressiv, but in context it can only be used when the intended meaning is that the participant is absent.
+This is also the general consensus in the literature as discussed in the main discussion in Chapter 11

 - p.
 88 4.20b Here we have a Funkionsverbgefüge again.

+> again, please consider my definition carefully: this construction has a non-derived infinitive *stehen*, so I consider this still within the realm of diathesis, though on the boundary.
+I call this construction a *Präpositionsinfinitiv* which consist of preposition+article+infinitive.
+Funktionsverbgefüge starts when the verb is overtly derived into a noun by a nominalising suffix.

 - p.
 88 Concerning 4.3.8., it is claimed that no symmetrical construction with gehen exists but we find other constructions like zum Stehen bringen.

+> That is a highly interesting construction, discussed at the end of 13.2.2.
+After long deliberation I have decided that the *bringen+zum+Infinitiv* construction is not yet grammaticalised, altough it is argueably close.
+The arguments are laid out in detail in that section.
+Note that when this construction is considered as s grammaticalised construction, then it would be a kind of causative, so it is functionally not the counterpart of *kommen+zum+Infintiiv*.

 - p.
 89 4.25b The sentence is ungrammatical but it would be fine with gedenke rather than denke.
 - p.
 89 4.26b (as well as the second sentence in a): I do not like the sentences.
 Are they attested?

+> yes they are, see the full discussion in Chapter 12 as referenced.
+They are arguably old-fashioned or at least highly elaborate to the point of being poetic.
+I have added some lines to explain this status more clearly (both here and in the full discussion in Chapter 12).

 - p.
 91 Is the example in 4.32 really (not) coherent, one can say dass das Wetter drohnt schlecht zu werden; dass er das Licht auszuschalten droht.
 I am not sure whether the contrast - proposed by the author really exists.
 The same for 4.33 on page 92 dass er immer wieder das Licht auszuschalten verspricht.
 I would even prefer these structures in sentences like Dass er immer wieder das Licht auszuschalten verspricht und doch nicht tut, ärgert mich sehr.

+> The contrast as proposed is extensively discussed by Diewald & Smirnova (2010) as extensively covered in the full discussion of this construction in Chapter 12 (as references in the text).
+There is indeed some leeway, but I'm quite convinced by their analysis as repeated here.
+Note that the short introduction here cannot present all details (and is not planned to be).

 - p.
 96 ‘the possible connections attested between construction’: ‘constructions’

 - p.
 97 Concerning 5.2.2 I wonder whether ‘quantified’ is the right predicate.
 Laut, as in 5.3.c, is clearly not an instance of quantification.
 (Also 5.15 on page 104)
 - p.
 98 The lexicalized noun-verb combinations are compared with noun incorporation.
 The noun-verb form are, in various instances, not a morphological word which is clearly different from noun incorporation.
 E.g., Er stand die ganze Nacht über Wache.
 This extends to page 100, there ‘noun incorporation’ is listed as a category of attested verbs.
 It might be worth comparing it with pseudo-incorporation, see, for example, the introduction in Borik & Gehrke (2015).
 - p.
 98 5.7b I agree that a question with was is impossible (not ‘?’ but ‘*’) but you can ask Wie ist er gestorben? – Einen qualvollen Tod!